Jfcleme/DeepHardMark/README.md

 ## DeepHardMark+

-An extension of DeepHardMark, which significantly improves on both the efficiency and effectiveness of of embedding watermarks has been developed.
+An extension of DeepHardMark, which significantly improves on both the efficiency and effectiveness of embedding watermarks has been developed.
 Our implementation of this improved algorithm can be found in this [repo](https://github.com/Jfcleme/Hardware-Watermarks-for-Deep-Learning-Systems).

 ## Cite